alextiley/node-superblog/README.md

 node-superblog
 ==============

-A basic blog written with node.js.
+A blog application written with node.js, complete with an admin interface.

 Need to complete the following: